purzelrakete/bandit/README.md

 You will probably not use bandits directly.
 Instead, a Bandit is put to work inside an Experiment.
-You set up experiments (e.g. signup form buttons) with as many variants as you like (e.g. blue button, red button):
+You set up experiments (e.g. signup form buttons) with as many variations as you like (e.g. blue button, red button):

 ```
   +--------+            +---------------+      periodic job